cran/RIA/README.md

 super-efficient.
 The package is developed by Márton Kolossváry a medical doctor not an engineer, therefore all functionalities of the software package are developed in a way that can be learnt by non-professionals.
-`RIA` is constantly updated with new functionalities and wrap-around functions to make the calculation of radiomic metrics even simpler.

 ## Installation